Nambi

 William Fitzgerald, of the Murrum Pastoral Company, died in December 1933, leaving his wife and two sons.
 One son, Cyril Irwin Fitzgerald, is the manager at Nambi, while the other, Victor Fitzgerald, is the manager at Murrum Station.

 In 1937 the station bought an additional 70 Bungaree blood rams from the Hagley stud in Tammin, followed by another 25 in 1938.

 A station employee, William Paul, inadvertently shot himself with his own weapon outside the men's quarters in 1941.
 The bullet grazed his ribs and lodged in his left arm, but the wound was not serious.

 The station had a good year in 1948 when 17,715 sheep were shorn and 465 bales of wool were collected, an increase of 3,500 sheep on the previous year.
 Lambing was estimated at 81%.

 Two shearers, members of Len Mitchell's shearing team, became lost when out shooting following rain; this held up shearing in 1949.
 The two men, Don McDonald and Ronald Bacon went shooting and became lost in the bush where they spent two of the coldest and wettest nights of the year.
 Both men were found safe and well about 12 mi from the homestead.
 Vehicles and trackers from the station covered over 400 mi in the search for the men.

 The following year the station sold off 3,000 sheep to nearby Wilbah Station.

 Cyril Irwin Joseph Fitzgerald, who had owned and managed Nambi since 1933, died in January 1951, aged 41.
 He left his entire estate to his widow.

-Minara Resources currently owns Nambi, along with three other nearby properties: Glenorn, Yundamindera and Minara Stations.
+Glencore Australia currently owns Nambi, along with three other nearby properties: Glenorn, Yundamindera and Minara Stations.
 In 2012 Glenorn and Nambi were running approximately 1,700 head of cattle.
 By 2016 all four stations were running a herd of cattle.